Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 * DCV reserves the right, at its sole discretion, to modify or replace any part of this Agreement.
 It is your responsibility to check this Agreement periodically for changes.
 Your continued use of the software following the posting of any changes to this Agreement constitutes acceptance of those changes.
 DCV may also, in the future, offer new services and/or features in the software (including, the release of new tools and resources).
 Such new features and/or services shall be subject to the terms and conditions of this Agreement.

 ## Limitation of Liability

+* The same way that Google's [End Users Using Scripts or Add-ons Terms](https://developers.google.com/apps-script/terms#end_users_using_scripts_or_add-ons) declines to assume any responsibility for Scripts or Add-ons, we also do decline as declared in such Terms.

 * UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, SHALL DARING CRYPTO VENTURES LLC OR ANY OF ITS OWNERS OR EMPLOYEES BE LIABLE TO YOU OR ANYONE ELSE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES (INCLUDING DAMAGES THAT ARISE FROM LOSS OF ANTICIPATED REVENUE, LOSS OF INFORMATION OR MATERIAL OF ANY KIND, LOST PROFITS, LOSS OF BUSINESS AND INJURY TO PROPERTY, EVEN IF DCV HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES) THAT ARISE IN CONNECTION WITH OR RESULT FROM YOUR USE OF OR INABILITY TO USE THE SOFTWARE INCLUDING, BUT NOT LIMITED TO, YOUR RELIANCE ON ANY MATERIALS, CONTENT, INFORMATION, WEBSITES, SOFTWARE OR PRODUCTS OBTAINED IN THE SOFTWARE, OR MISTAKES, OMISSIONS, INTERRUPTIONS, COMMUNICATIONS FAILURE, DELETION OF FILES OR E-MAIL, ERRORS, DEFECTS, VIRUSES, TROJAN HORSES, DELAYS IN OPERATION OR TRANSMISSION, OR ANY FAILURE OF PERFORMANCE, OR THEFT, DESTRUCTION OR UNAUTHORIZED ACCESS TO YOUR RECORDS, PROGRAMS, WEBSITES OR SOFTWARE.
 SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF LIABILITY FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES, AND IN SUCH STATES DCV'S LIABILITY IS LIMITED TO THE GREATEST EXTENT PERMITTED BY LAW.

 * The resources on websites that can be accessed with hypertext links from or using HODL Totals are not maintained by DCV, and DCV is not responsible for the availability or accuracy or such sites or resources, or the content, advertising, or products on or available from such sites or resources.
 Such sites may be governed by legal notices and privacy policies, which differ from those of this software.